Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-cell-metadata.md

 # General advice on metadata

-IPython notebook file are ment to be cross-language, hence the file format shoudl as much as possible help with this.
+IPython notebook file are meant to be cross-language, hence the file format shoudl as much as possible help with this.

 ## metadata type